 Calgary Housing Data Dump | Mid-2018

 It’s midway through the year already.
 Can you believe it?
 It won’t be long before Christmas decorations will start appearing in stores.
 And that’s for Christmas 2019.

-Let’s have a look at how the Calgary real estate market has performed this year and what we can expect in the near future.
+Let’s have a look at how Calgary real estate listing market has performed this year and what we can expect in the near future.